Alina Harnasko: 2021: Olympic year

-Harnasko competed at the Sofia World Cup, finishing 3rd in All-around finals behind Boryana Kaleyn, and in the event finals she finished 4th in Hoop, 2nd in Ball, 7th in Clubs and 5th in Ribbon.
+Harnasko competed at the Sofia World Cup, finishing 3rd in the all-around behind Boryana Kaleyn, and in the event finals she finished 4th in hoop, 2nd in ball, 7th in clubs and 5th in ribbon.

-At the Tashkent World Cup, in April, where she finished 5th behind Sofía Raffaeli in the All -Around finals, and in the event finals she finished 1st Ribbon, 3rd in Clubs and Ball.
+At the Tashkent World Cup, in April, where she finished 5th behind Sofía Raffaeli in the all-around, and in the event finals she finished 1st ribbon, 3rd in clubs and ball.

-At the Baku World Cup, she finished sixth in the All-Around finals behind Linoy Ashram.
-In the event finals she finished 2nd in Ribbon, 3rd in Hoop, 6th in Ball.
+At the Baku World Cup, she finished sixth in the all-around behind Linoy Ashram.
+In the event finals she finished 2nd in ribbon, 3rd in hoop, 6th in ball.

-At the Pesaro World Cup, she finished 3rd in the All-around finals behind Arina Averina, and in the event finals, she finished 5th in Hoop, 6th in Ball, 4th in Clubs and 3rd in ribbon.
+At the Pesaro World Cup, she finished 3rd in the all-around behind Arina Averina, and in the event finals, she finished 5th in hoop, 6th in ball, 4th in clubs and 3rd in ribbon.

-In June, she competed at the European Rhythmic Gymnastics Championships, in Varna, Bulgaria, finishing 6th in the All-around final, behind compatriot, Anastasiia Salos.
-In the event finals, she placed 4th in Hoop, 3rd in Ball, 6th in clubs and 2nd in Ribbon.
-In team finals, the Belarus team finished 2nd with Anastasiia Salos and the Belarusian group.
+In June, she competed at the European Rhythmic Gymnastics Championships, in Varna, Bulgaria, finishing 6th in the all-around final, behind compatriot, Anastasiia Salos.
+In the event finals, she placed 4th in hoop, 3rd in ball, 6th in clubs and 2nd in ribbon.
+In the team finals, the Belarus team finished 2nd with Anastasiia Salos and the Belarusian group.

-At the Minsk World Cup Challenge, she finished 1st in All-around finals ahead of Lala Kramarenko and Anastasiia Salos respectively.
-She also finished 1st in Hoop, Ball and Club finals.
+At the Minsk World Cup Challenge, she finished first in the all-around ahead of Lala Kramarenko and Anastasiia Salos.
+She also won the hoop, ball, and clubs finals.

 At the Tel Aviv Grand Prix, she finished 2nd behind Linoy Ashram and ahead of Anastasiia Salos.
-In the event finals she finished 3rd in Hoop and 2nd in Ball, Clubs, and Ribbon.
+In the event finals she finished 3rd in hoop and 2nd in ball, clubs, and ribbon.
 In August, Harnasko competed at the Tokyo 2020 Olympics.
-On August 6, she qualified for the top 10 individual All-around finals after finishing fourth behind Linoy Ashram.
-On August 7, Harnasko finished 3rd in the All-Around finals behind Linoy Ashram and Dina Averina respectively, after Arina Averina had errors and inaccuracies with her Ribbon routine, she stayed in fourth place, giving Harnasko the opportunity to fight for the Olympic bronze.
+On August 6, she qualified for the top 10 individual all-around finals after finishing fourth behind Linoy Ashram.
+On August 7, Harnasko finished 3rd in the all-around finals behind Linoy Ashram and Dina Averina respectively, after Arina Averina had errors and inaccuracies with her Ribbon routine, she stayed in fourth place, giving Harnasko the opportunity to fight for the Olympic bronze.
 Harnasko became the fifth Belarusian rhythmic gymnast to medal at an Olympic Game, after Marina Lobatch (Seoul 1988), Yulia Raskina (Sydney 2000), Inna Zhukova (Beijing 2008) and Liubov Charkashyna (London 2012, being the last).

-Harnasko withdrew from the Marbella Grand Prix that took place in October, later confirming that the reason she did not compete was that she was tested positive for COVID-19.
+Harnasko withdrew from the Marbella Grand Prix that took place in October.
+She later confirmed that the reason she did not compete was that she was tested positive for COVID-19.
 Her compatriot Anastasiia Salos also withdrew her registration the day before due to an injury.